kadavilrahul/scraper_and_csv_processor/README.md

 - Categorize products based on search keywords
 - Configurable results per keyword and total results limit
 - Clean and structured CSV output
+- Generates short and full descriptions using Gemini AI for each category

 ## Development Environment
 - Developed and tested on Ubuntu 24.04.1 LTS (Noble Numbat)